 To calculate the next approximation after the disclosure of derivative we'll obtain the expression

 There are five iterations used in the calculator, but four should provide the accuracy to six decimal places.
-This method works for the values of involute from 0 to 1 i.e. you can find the angles from 0 to 64.87 degrees.
+This method works for the values of involute from 0 to 1, i.e., you can find the angles from 0 to 64.87 degrees.
 In practice, that is enough.
-There are tables for finding the involute that are similar to the tables of trigonometric functions and they have a range of angle from 0 to 60.
+There are tables for finding the involute that are similar to the tables of trigonometric functions, and they have a range of angles from 0 to 60.

 Based on the determination of an approximate value using the asymptotic curves.
 Cheng brought the following formula:

-This method can be used for finding the involute values that are strictly less than 1.8 i.e. it can find the angles up to 71.87.
-And you don't actually need those above - approaching the 90 the tangent tends to infinity, with all the ensuing consequences.
+You can use this method for finding the involute values that are strictly less than 1.8, i.e., it can find the angles up to 71.87.
+And you don't actually need those above - approaching the 90, the tangent tends to infinity, with all the ensuing consequences.
 Also, there are no tooth gearings with such large angles.